webia1/Frontend-Ecosystem/Pandoc/ReadMd.md

 ## Simple Table Format for Pandoc

-Prettier has still problems with markdown-linters in VSCode.
+**Prettier has still problems with markdown-linters in VSCode**.
 If you use prettier, it changes its formatting and table is broken.
-Therefore use markdownlint instead and change the settings for markdown in vscodesettings to:
+Therefore **use markdownlint** instead and change the settings for markdown in **VSCode settings** to:

 ```json
   "[markdown]": {